deggua/raytracer/README.md

 * Denoising
 * SIMD intersection code
 * Optimize render pre-pass
-* CUDA kernel for GPU execution
 * Procedural textures
-* Improve program structure and memory management of objects
-* Improve asset loading and storage of assets in memory
 * GUI + Interactivity
 * Implement a BVH, provide options for exporting scene kd-trees or BVHs for objects to avoid recomputation where possible
 * Fix the skybox mirroring